by TeachThought Staff

 2. Offer a starting point

-Not all teachers will be chomping at the bit to hop on twitter to beat the bushes—so give them somewhere to start.
+Not all teachers will be chomping at the bit, so give them somewhere to start.
 Maybe a kind of scavenger hunt during a staff meeting (e.g., find 5 apps for struggling readers, two articles on better assessment design, and 10 tips for iPad implementation).
 Or a list of three blogs and two social media platforms to get started.

 3. Turn over ownership

 Pair them up, create competitions, publicize it in the local newspaper or school website, share it during conferences, let them speak at school or district PD meetings about their favorite sources, tips for efficiency, and so on.
 In essence you’re turning much of the ownership over to them–“teacher-centered” learning.

 Pilot it in one department or grade level at first.
 Crawl before you walk.